lestrrat-go/strftime/README.md

 }
 ```

-For commonly used extensions such as the millisecond example, we provide a default
+For commonly used extensions such as the millisecond example and Unix timestamp, we provide a default
 implementation so the user can do one of the following:

 ```
-// (1) Pass a speficication byte and the Appender
+// (1) Pass a specification byte and the Appender
 //     This allows you to pass arbitrary Appenders p, err := strftime.New(
   `%L`,